Sanglorian/orcus/Orcus Rulebook - current.md

 ### General terms
 **Ancestry:** Ancestries are the racial, cultural and other origins of characters.
 Only racial ancestries are presented in Orcus so far.
 **Epic path:** Each player character chooses an epic path at level 21, which gives new powers and features through to level 30.
-**Kit:** A kit is an set of powers and features chosen at first level, and providing another facet of a character beyond their ancestry and class.
+**Kit:** A kit is a set of powers and features chosen at first level, and providing another facet of a character beyond their ancestry and class.
 **Prestige path:** Each player character chooses a prestige path at level 11, which gives new powers and features through to level 20.
 **Tags:** Descriptive words or phrases attached to powers, monsters and other game components.
 **Tradition:** A source of power, like Arcane, Divine, Martial, Natural and Shadow.